News & Story Ideas

 We’ve all got those voices in our heads that speak to us in not the nicest of tones.
 Those voices are our inner critics.
 They try to keep us safe, but not in the best of ways.
 If you’re ready to take the wheel of your life and lay off that overworked critic (with severance and proper acknowledgement, of course), grab a writing utensil and a journal.

 It’s wild to think about, but it’s true: We can change our brains.
 It is the fundamental notion of experience-dependent neuroplasticity.
 Our thoughts and emotions fire neurons in our brains, which then wire together and form new neural circuits.
-What fires together, wires together.
+Julie explains how “what fires together, wires together.”

 A lack of self-care can leave you feeling unlovable, and that can make it very difficult to connect with others, which we are hardwired to do.
 This disconnection can then lead to depression, and things spiral out from there.
 Be your own BFF so you can always count on YOU, even when the hurt or chaos may be coming from the closest people and relationships in your life.